-⚠ This procedure requires Service Management and Job Cost, and is performed from within Service Management.
-This feature requires a Microsoft Dynamics Full User license.
+- This procedure requires Service Management and Job Cost, and is performed from within Service Management.
+This feature requires a Microsoft Dynamics Full User license. - This feature is not available if you are using SOP Invoicing.

-In addition to the ability to transfer an entire cost category to a specific cost code, you can also map transactions within a cost category to more than one Job cost code.
-See Transaction Mapping1920 for information on mapping transactions.
+In addition to transferring an entire cost category to a specific cost code, you can also map transactions within a cost category to more than one Job cost code.
+See Transaction Mapping (page 102) for information on mapping transactions.